- Locations and Opening Times

 - Paint and stains.

-- Cooking oil (Amberley only).
+- Cooking oil (Amberley transfer station).

 Cardboard must be flattened and tied into secure bundles not exceeding 7kgs in weight to be accepted for recycling at Cheviot, Culverden and Waiau transfer stations.